-1. In the Corbett School District, grades are assigned for students in grades 9-12.
+- 1. In the Corbett School District, grades are assigned for students in grades 9-12.
 Teachers are responsible for assigning course grades.
-Modifying course grades after the end of

-- each grading term will occur at the discretion of the student's teachers and with approval from the building principal.
+Modifying course grades after the end of each grading term will occur at the discretion of the student's teachers and with approval from the building principal.
 Teachers will notify the principal in writing to change the grade. - 2.
 Students who are not earning a passing grade at the end of each grading term will be assigned an incomplete.
 The student's teacher(s) will develop a credit recovery plan for each incomplete earned by the student.
 Students will be responsible for completing the incomplete plan and notifying their instructor and building administrator when the work is completed.
 Teachers will be responsible for determining whether newly presented work satisfies course requirements and to replace an Incomplete with a passing grade if appropriate.
 Teachers will notify the principal or designee in writing to change the grade. - 3.
 In every case possible, incompletes that are still pending over the summer will be recovered through online credit recovery.
 Students will have until a week before the first school day of the following school year.
 Course enrollments may be adjusted to make up missing credits if online credit recovery is not completed by the deadline.
 In cases where online credit recovery is not possible, work that is completed during the summer may not be evaluated until teachers return to campus in August. - 4.
-All classes completed through Corbett's online Gradpoint program will be assigned a grade of "P" rather than a letter grade.
-Completing a Gradpoint course and receiving a "P" will not replace the course grade originally received by the student. - 5.
+Incomplete grade recovery will result in a "P" for the course. - All classes completed through Corbett's online Gradpoint program will be assigned a grade of "P" rather than a letter grade.
+Completing a Gradpoint course and receiving a "P" will not replace the course grade originally received by the student. - 6.
 An unsatisfactory course grade can be replaced on a student's transcript with a higher grade by repeating the same course at Corbett High School.
-An unsatisfactory grade can also be replaced by taking an AP test for that course and earning a qualifying score of 3 or better. - 6.
+An unsatisfactory grade can also be replaced by taking an AP test for that course and earning a qualifying score of 3 or better. - 7.
 The lowest grade available in a non-AP course will be a "C".
 The lowest grade available in an AP course will be a "D".
-Teachers may also choose to offer "P" as a grading option. - 7.
-Students may request a "P" grade in a course.
-A request must be submitted in writing to the principal within 6 weeks of the end of the trimester, to be approved by the administration team. - 8.
+Teachers may also choose to offer "P" as a grading option.

+- 8. Students may request a "P" grade in a course.
+A request must be submitted in writing to the principal within 6 weeks of the end of the trimester, to be approved by the administration team. - 9.
+Late work will not be eligible for full credit.
+The midterm and the end of the trimester will be final deadlines for assignments and assessments. - 10.
 As prescribed by board policy IKA, the school's grading system will be based on Board-adopted course content and is designed to enable the student and parent to clearly know how well the student is achieving course requirements at the student's current grade level, and be based on the student's progress toward becoming proficient in a continuum of knowledge and skills.
-Absenteeism or misconduct shall not be the criterion for the reduction of a student's grades. - 9.
+Absenteeism or misconduct shall not be the criterion for the reduction of a student's grades. - 11.
 At the beginning of the academic year, students and parents will be informed in writing the criteria used to calculate grades.
 Any changes to grade calculation must be communicated at least 6 weeks prior to the end of the trimester.